 Is bleeding gum a dental emergency?

 Bleeding gums usually aren’t a dental emergency.
 They often signal gingivitis or early gum disease.
-But if bleeding is severe or won’t stop, call your dentist right away.
+But if the bleeding is severe or won’t stop, call your dentist right away.
 Regular brushing, flossing, and checkups can prevent most gum issues.

 How do I stop bleeding after a tooth extraction?